OperatorJack/MWSE-mods/Carnithus Armamentarium Redux/Carnithus Armamentarium Redux - readme.md

 ## Description

-In 2005, Carnithus released the Carnithus' Armamentarium, a new storefront selling arms and armor for the evilist among us.
+In 2005, Carnithus released the Carnithus' Armamentarium, a new storefront selling arms and armor for the most evil (or edgy) among us.
 Carnithus himself appears in the mod as the head merchant of the store, although there are several other characters.
 Each sells a unique assortment of "evil" weapons, armors, decorations, and more.
 To me, this mod is representative of the early 2000s goth-fantasy trend and is a staple in the "classics" of Morrowind modding.
 Unfortunately, it hasn't aged well.
-The original mod, even the complete edition, has compatability issues due to the store's location in Maar Gan, and even worse, the textures are shockingly low resolution.
+The original mod, even the complete edition, has compatibility issues due to the store's location in Maar Gan, and even worse, the textures are shockingly low resolution.
 Many of the cuirasses, for example, are 256x256 pixels!
 Compared to the 1024x1024 or even 2048x2048 many play with now, Carnithus' work was left behind in a cloud of blurry dust.

 Now, in 2025, I have revamped the mod to meet today's standards.
 This means upscaled textures, optimized meshes, improved lighting, UV Mapping fixes, and more.
 Unlike some of my other Redux mods, I have changed very little of the interior of the Armamentarium and tried to keep the original character of the mod intact.
 I encourage you to play the original--even if only to see the differences.